aritra1804/Skillhunt/README.md

     3. Job Salary Distributions: Histogram of estimated salaries for fetched job listings.
 - Get insights into overall data trends and summaries for Udemy, Coursera, and job searches.

+### Important Note for the Insights Tab
+The **Insights & Visualizations** tab depends on data fetched from all the other tabs.
+Ensure you have successfully fetched data from:
+- Udemy Courses
+- Coursera Courses
+- Jobs with Salaries
+- Google Trends

+Only then will the Insights tab be fully functional and display visualizations for the combined data.

+If you skip fetching data from any of the tabs, the Insights tab will show warnings or incomplete data.

 ## Key Code Files
 1. Main Application File
 - app.py: The main application file integrating all modules and running the Streamlit app.